troppes/personal-website/README.md

-# Website Template for reitz.dev
+# reitz.dev Website

+Here you can find the source code to my current website, written in SvelteKit.

 ## Install dependencies